straz/artificialtrust/_definitions/cog.md

 ### Recognition

-Neural net AIs are very good at recognizing and classifying, but they cannot perform general cognition.
+Neural net AIs are very good at recognizing and classifying, there are many successful examples.

 Recognition means classifying inputs into groups.
 The input can be images, forms (a form filled out by someone applying for a job or a